 b.
 Serve the parties as provided in §3.3;

 ii.
-Upon a motion of a party or at the initiative of the panel acting through the presiding officer, the division may dismiss an appeal if an appellant fails to comply with §4.1; or
+Upon a motion of a party or at the initiative of the panel acting through the presiding judge, the division may dismiss an appeal if an appellant fails to comply with § 4.1; or

 iii.
-Upon a motion of a party or at the initiative of the panel acting through the presiding officer, the division may dismiss an appeal if an appellant fails to comply with §5.
+Upon a motion of a party or at the initiative of the panel acting through the presiding judge, the division may dismiss an appeal if an appellant fails to comply with § 5.

 C. Settlement.
 If the parties agree to settle a case pending before the division, the appellant shall notify the division, which shall stay action on the appeal.
 The appellant shall notify the division within 10 days after the board approves the settlement and the clerk of the division shall dismiss the appeal.

 D. Failure to guarantee payment.
 If, after 60 days’ notice to the appellant that a guarantee of payment for preparation of the transcript is required, the appellant fails to guarantee payment or request a waiver of payment of costs pursuant to § 4(1-A), the panel acting through the presiding judge may dismiss the appeal.